gradle/native-samples/README.md

 BUILD SUCCESSFUL in 1s

-> ./build/install/main/debug/app
+> ./build/install/main/debug/App
 Hello, World!
 ```

-## Application with library dependencies in a multi-project build (transitive-dependencies)
+## Application with library dependencies in a single build (transitive-dependencies)

-This builds shows how an application and several Swift/C++ libraries can be built with Gradle and linked together.
+This builds shows how an application and several Swift or C++ libraries can be built with Gradle and linked together.
 The
-dependencies are added transitively using project dependencies between libraries.
+dependencies are added using project dependencies between libraries.

+In this sample, the application and libraries all use the same implementation language.

 ### C++